Webbopwork/dogs-rust/README.md

 # dogs-rust
-UdpSocket networking library with handshake(or bark) that inegrates 5 bools.
+UdpSocket networking library with handshake(or bark) that integrates 5 bools.

 Dogs don't shake hands like we do, they bark.